 Early childhood education provides a critical foundation for successfully managing subsequent academic challenges.
-Relative to children in control groups, participants in high-quality, educationally-focused programs have exhibited greater long-term gains in IQ, lower rates of grade retention and special education placements, and higher rates of high school graduation and college attendance.28 Moreover, the benefit-cost ratios of such programs have varied from 2.5 to 16.2.
-Figure 10 demonstrates that the rate of enrollment in preschool among children ages 3 to 4 is lower in South Dakota than in most peer states.
-The current rate of preschool enrollment in South Dakota can also be contrasted with the national average rate of school enrollment among children ages 5 to 6 (93 percent).29
+Relative to children in control groups, participants in high-quality, educationally-focused programs have exhibited greater long-term gains in IQ, lower rates of grade retention and special education placements, and higher rates of high school graduation and college attendance.
+Moreover, the benefit-cost ratios of such programs have varied from 2.5 to 16.2.
+Figure 10 demonstrates that the rate of enrollment in preschool among children ages 3 to 4 is slightly lower in Minnesota than in several peer states.
+The current rate of preschool enrollment in Minnesota can also be contrasted with the national average rate of school enrollment among children ages 5 to 6 (93 percent).29